Crime and safety

 Benefits members will receive include:

-• A dedicated page at www.derbyshire.police.uk to keep members updated with the latest rural crimes, trends and prevention tips.
+- A dedicated page on the Derbyshire Police website to keep members updated with the latest rural crimes, trends and prevention tips.

 It will be powered by the constabulary’s Derbyshire Alert service, a free messaging system that sends appeals or crime prevention messages to tens of thousands of recipients via text, email or voice message.

 Those signing up for Farm Watch will receive information relating to rural crime, such as livestock rustling, oil theft, vehicle theft, burglary, trespass and criminal damage.

 For more information, call your local Safer Neighbourhood Team on 101

 Hate Crime is wrong...

 If it happens to you, or you see it happen, please report it.

 Hate incidents can have a very bad effect on people’s lives and society in general.
 They can cause great personal harm and damage to community relations.
 The Council is committed to ensuring good relations between all people within the borough.
 To make certain that the Council plays an active and prominent role in monitoring and reducing hate incidents, we have developed a reporting system that will help us deliver a consistent professional approach to reduce and eliminate this often hidden problem.

 A hate incident is any incident committed against a person or property that the victim or any other person believes is motivated by the offender’s hate against people because of their race, sexuality, disability, religion, age or gender.
 Examples include verbal abuse, vandalism or damage to property or physical violence.